giantX99/RoboDog/README.md

 # RoboDog Project

-Welcome to the RoboDog Project repository, developed as part of the Electrical & Computer Engineering Capstone Project for FY2024.
-This project involves the design and implementation of a robotic dog controlled by a Raspberry Pi 4 running Ubuntu 22.04 and ROS 2 Humble Hawksbill.
+Welcome to the RoboDog Project repository, developed as part of the University of Missouri Electrical & Computer Engineering Capstone Project for FY2024.
+This project involves the improvement of design and implementation of a robotic dog controlled by a Raspberry Pi 4 running Ubuntu 22.04 and ROS 2 Humble Hawksbill.

 ## Table of Contents